hotosm/osm-fieldwork/docs/basemapper.md

 mbtiles, which are supported by many apps, and the sqlitedb format used by Osmand.
 Both of these use sqlite3, with similar database schemas.
 Basemapper does not store anything in memory, all processing is done as a stream, so large areas can be downloaded.
-Time to go by a really large hard drive...
+Time to go buy a really large hard drive...
 You can also use this map tile cache for any program that supports a TMS data source.
 Luckily once downloaded, you don't have to update the map tile cache very often, but it's also